Hackathonzx/decilend-apps/README.md

 **Deployment**

-To deploy the contracts on the AIAchain testnet, use the deployment script provided in the scripts directory:
+To deploy the contracts on the XRPL_EVM_Sidechain_Devnet, use the deployment script provided in the scripts directory:

-npx hardhat run ignition/modules/deploy.js --network AIATestnet
+npx hardhat run ignition/modules/deploy.js --network XRPL_EVM_Sidechain_Devnet

 Here are the deployed contract addresses for each contract:

-Lending Contract deployed at: 0x1d8c981FD95060A45b3Cea346DbF7b5b48f5CD36
+Lending Contract deployed at:

-Repayment Contract deployed at: 0xf1979Ac32D086D1f3f3773fe0828d37729ed545f
+Repayment Contract deployed at:

-Credit Score Contract deployed at: 0x2479eb1a719799D2956bB80551d9FA1aF46b0560
+Credit Score Contract deployed at: